The character of the total power operation: The rational total power operation

-is independent of the chosen section $\phi$. \end{cor} \begin{proof}[First proof] As in the proof of \myref{clmainthm}, we can reduce to the case $m=p^k$.
-By naturality and \myref{embedding}, it furthermore suffices to prove this for abelian groups since $p^{-1}\E(BG)$ embeds into the product of the rationalized $E$-theory of the abelian subgroups of $G$.
+is independent of the chosen section $\phi$. \end{cor} \begin{proof}[First proof] As in the proof of \Cref{clmainthm}, we can reduce to the case $m=p^k$.
+By naturality and \Cref{embedding}, it furthermore suffices to prove this for abelian groups, since $p^{-1}\E(BG)$ embeds into the product of the rationalized $E$-cohomology of the abelian subgroups of $G$.
 We have two maps

-the first is the rationalization of $\Po/J$, $p^{-1}\Po/J$, and the second is $\Po^{\phi}/J$ restricted to the $\Aut(\qz)$-fixed points.
-But $\E(BA)$ is a finitely generated free $\E$-module.
-We may choose a basis of $\E(BA)$ and this gives a basis for $p^{-1}\E(BA)$.
-By \myref{rationalized} both maps send the basis to the same elements of the codomain, thus the maps are the same.
+the first is the rationalization $\Q\otimes \Po_{p^k}/J$ of $\Po_{p^k}/J$ and the second is $\Po^{\phi}_{p^k}/J$ restricted to the $\Aut(\qz)$-fixed points.
+Because $\E(BA)$ is a finitely generated free $\E$-module, we may choose a basis of $\E(BA)$ which thus gives a basis for $p^{-1}\E(BA)$.
+By \Cref{rationalized} both maps send the basis elements to the same elements of the codomain, thus the maps are the same.

 We get the full result by induction.
 We use the embedding